This article covers:

 Private-sector employers in New York can terminate an employee for any reason, including reasons that might seem unfair.
 Public-sector employees and workers covered by collective bargaining agreements often have more legal protection against unfair termination.
 These employees can challenge wrongful termination if their contracts require a ‘good cause’ for termination.

-Furthermore, any employee in the state cannot be fired for prohibited reasons like discrimination, whistleblowing, participation in lawful political or recreational activities in their own time, serving jury duty, or taking sick leave.
+Furthermore, any employee in New York cannot be fired for prohibited reasons like discrimination, whistleblowing, participation in lawful political or recreational activities in their own time, serving jury duty, or taking sick leave.

 What are the Key Labor Laws in New York?